jhoncarlosam/jhoncarlosam/README.md

 Web Developer
 -------------

 I've been learning code since 2020, I started with HTML/CSS and JavaScript, in college I learned the basics of Java, but I really found my passion as a web developer.
-So now I focus on developing on the MERN stack.
+So now I focus on developing on the ANGULAR

 * 🌍  I'm based in Colombia
 * 🧠  I'm learning ANGULAR